Saving Your Life After Loving A Borderline

 and it's an activating emotion--which gives you temporary

-you wanna do some push-ups).
-In other words, express this energy
+on them (unless you wanna do some push-ups).
+In other words, express

-in ways that won't harm you, or anyone else.
+this energy in ways that won't harm you, or anyone else.
+You can

 about you!
 Your needs didn't matter while she was with

-to care enough to keep the connection alive--but her sole purpose
+to "care" enough to keep this connection alive--but

-is keeping you around to meet her needs
+her sole purpose is keeping you around to meet her

-(no matter what she says to the contrary).
-A three year
+needs (no matter what she says to the contrary).

 for your sake.